 World Safer Internet Day

-Tuesday 5th February was World Safer Internet Day.
+Tuesday 11th February is World Safer Internet Day.

 Celebrated globally in February each year, the purpose of World Safer Internet Day is to promote the safe and positive use of digital technology for children and young people and inspire a national conversation.